Saas-Starter-Kit/SAAS-Starter-Kit-Pro/server/emails/readme.md

 The Email Marketing Templates are setup to be used with SendinBlue, but can be modified to be used with other ESPs.

-Emails are not styled the same way as frontend html, which is why all the styles are inline and html table elements are heavily used.
+Email html is not the same way as frontend html, which is why all the styles are inline and html table elements are heavily used.

 The emails not in the Email Marketing directory are all transactional